-Table 3.6Significant Impact Assessment - Black-faced Monarch --
+Table 3.6 Significant Impact Assessment - Black-faced Monarch

-Evaluation Criteria Response Substantially modify (including by fragmenting, altering fire regimes, altering nutrient cycles or altering hydrological cycles), destroy or isolate an area of important habitat for a migratory species No. The species is a widespread, spring-summer migrant to eastern Australia.
-It is considered a wet forest specialist, found mainly in rainforest and wet sclerophyll forest.
-Modelled potential habitat within the Disturbance Footprint (and the wider Study Area) does not comprise rainforest or wet sclerophyll forest, so is unlikely to be preferred habitat or important habitat.
-Areas identified as marginally suitable for breeding are included in the modelled habitat; this categorisation is considered conservative, noting that the Disturbance Footprint does not occur in south-eastern Australia where the species usually breeds.
-Furthermore, all potential habitat has already been modified through historical clearing, weeds and pests.
-Table 4 of the Draft referral guidelines for 14 birds listed as migratory species under the EPBC Act indicates that a significant impact on the black-faced monarch may occur if 260 ha of important habitat is cleared.
-Although up to 348.4 ha of potential habitat would be directly impacted via vegetation clearing for construction of the Project, this habitat is not considered to meet the important habitat definition as described above.
-Furthermore, clearing will be completed only as strictly necessary and impact areas are anticipated to be reduced in the detailed design phase and through micro-siting.
+Evaluation Criteria Response Furthermore, clearing will be completed only as strictly necessary and impact areas are anticipated to be reduced in the detailed design phase and through micro-siting.
 Habitat fragmentation impacts have been minimised through considered siting and design of the Disturbance Footprint, ensuring the use of existing cleared areas is maximised and no patches are isolated.
 Although some minor fragmentation impacts are anticipated, it is highly unlikely these will impact the species or limit its mobility given the species propensity for moving large distances.
 The Project will not lead to the further degradation of retained habitat, as potential indirect impacts such as altered fire regimes, edge effects, weeds and pests will be actively managed via Project management plans.
 Based on the above, the Project is unlikely to substantially modify, destroy or isolate an area of important habitat.
-Result in an invasive species that is harmful to the migratory species becoming established in an area of important habitat for the migratory species No. The species is vulnerable to impacts associated with the black rat and invasive vine species such as rubber vine (Cryptostegia grandiflora ).
+Result in an invasive species No. that is harmful to the migratory species becoming established in an area of important habitat for the migratory species The species is vulnerable to impacts associated with the black rat and invasive vine species such as rubber vine (Cryptostegia grandiflora ).
 Invasive species, including black rat and rubber vine, were recorded throughout the field survey program.
 Given the nature and extent of agricultural works within the Disturbance Footprint and the wider Study Area, current population levels of black rat are likely to be high.
 The Project will employ best practice control methods for weeds and pests and is unlikely to introduce or exacerbate weeds or pests beyond existing levels.
-Seriously disrupt the lifecycle (breeding, feeding, migration or resting behaviour) of an ecologically significant proportion of the population of a migratory species No. As described in Section 3.3.1.5, modelled habitat is unlikely to support an ecologically significant proportion of the national or international population.
+Seriously disrupt the lifecycle No. (breeding, feeding, migration or resting behaviour) of an ecologically significant proportion of the population of a migratory species As described in Section 3.3.1.5 , modelled habitat is unlikely to support an ecologically significant proportion of the national or international population.
 The species is widespread when in Queensland and modelled potential habitat is unlikely to be preferred as it does not comprise rainforest or wet sclerophyll forest.
 It is unlikely the population will rely on the potential habitat within the Disturbance Footprint for any part of its lifecycle.
 Utilisation will be limited to the migratory period (February and May), while individuals or small flocks are completing local movements and/or foraging.

-Evaluation Criteria Response The turbine collision risk assessment identified the species to have a Minor risk rating.
-This rating reflects the anticipated regular occurrence within the Disturbance Footprint and the wider Study Area, predicted low flight behaviour (below RSA) and minor rating for consequence based on their large population size, capability to replace lost individuals and non- threatened status at the state and national scale.
+The turbine collision risk assessment identified the species to have a Minor risk rating.
+This rating reflects the anticipated regular occurrence within the Disturbance Footprint and the wider Study Area, predicted low flight behaviour (below RSA) and minor rating for consequence based on their large population size, capability to replace lost individuals and non-threatened status at the state and national scale.
 Further detail on the species collision risk is provided in Appendix A of the BBAMP.
 The potential impact on this species during operation of the Project as a result of disruptions to migration will be managed by the Project's BBAMP, which governs the operational response following a confirmed mortality event.
 Although unlikely to occur, a single black-faced monarch death is considered a reportable incident to DCCEEW and will result in follow-up actions to further understand impacts.
 Given the predicted size and wide-ranging distribution of the global population and implementation of a BBAMP, it is considered unlikely that the Project will seriously disrupt the lifecycle of an ecologically significant proportion of the population.